GrahamJoonsar/MinigamesInRaylib/README.md

 `Boundaries.cpp` defines the `Blocker` class, a rudimentary collider (I probably should change the name of the file).
 It defines the various methods that a `Blocker` uses to draw to the screen and interact with the player.

 #### Dist ####
 Dist is a function that returns the distance between two cartesian coordinates.
-Tt is used for detecting collision when the `Blocker` is a circle.
+It is used for detecting collision when the `Blocker` is a circle.

 #### Blocker::draw ####